leonardosantiagodesenvolvedor/high-frequency-nilm-benchmark/README.md

-# A Reproducible Comparison of Classical and Deep Learning Models for High-Frequency NILM Using Harmonic Features
+# A Reproducible Comparison of Classical and Deep Learning Models for High Frequency NILM Using Harmonic Features

 This repository provides the full experimental framework, code, and results associated with the paper:

-**A Reproducible Comparison of Classical and Deep Learning Models for High-Frequency NILM Using Harmonic Features**
+**A Reproducible Comparison of Classical and Deep Learning Models for High Frequency NILM Using Harmonic Features**

 submitted to the SBRC conference.